PaulBraetz/ObjectSync/Attributes/README.md

 ```

 Note that the ObjectSync.Generator will recognize two naming conventions for field identifiers starting with:
-* any number of prefixed underscores
+* any number of underscores
 * a lower case letter

 In these cases, the ObjectSync.Generator will generate a simple uppercase version of the field identifier, with underscores omitted.